ietf-tools/bibxml-service/docs/ref/glossary.rst

          with the same :term:`document identifier`.
        - One source can provide bibliographic items of more than one document type.

-       Bibliographic data can come from an :term:`indexable source` or an :term:`external source`.
+       Can either be an :term:`indexable source` or an :term:`external source`.

    indexable source
        An external data source periodically compiled by external tools